xtuml/mc/doc/notes/8320_packaging_1/8320_packaging_1.dnt.md

 6.1.3.1 Inputs

-`maslin` reads MASLDSL from standard input until the end of the file is reached.
+`maslin` reads serial MASL from standard input until the end of the file is reached.

 6.1.3.2 Outputs